-Mustafa Centre, a premier 24-hour shopping centre, takes pride in offering a diverse selection of goods and services at well-known low prices.
+Mustafa Centre, a well known shopping centre, takes pride in offering a diverse selection of goods and services at well-known low prices.
 It’s a popular destination for both locals and tourists looking for discounted electronics, money conversion rates, family value bundles, and other things compared to other Singapore retailers.
 In comparison to online merchants, how does Mustafa fare?

 Guide to the best brunch places in singapore

 If you’re looking for a healthy choice, try the 6 Letter Brunch.
 The menu at this Siglap cafe is extensive, including fish and chips, pulled pork tacos, avocado and eggs toast and the wagyu beef rosti, amongst others.